-The best product is one that is highly focused, and has the absolute minimum number of features to do the job.
-The solution is to do the right job up front on requirements, document and approve specifications, and have the toughest person you know do the project management.
+The best product is a highly focused one that has the absolute minimum number of features to do the job.
+The solution?
+Clearly define the requirements upfront, document and approve specifications, and hire the best project manager possible.
 Here are five basic rules to live by:

 - Document the requirements.
 A well-run requirements phase is your best chance to ensure that scope creep will be recognized when it happens, and it will.
-If initial requirements are not documented, then there is no base, and no one can recognize that the stack is getting higher as time passes.
+If a project manager has not documented the initial requirements, then there is no base.
+Without a base, it will be hard for people to realize that the stack is getting higher as time passes.

 - Lock down the sign-off authority.
 In all documents, clearly define who must sign off on content and provide business-side feedback.
 If you are the sign-off, don’t be afraid to say “no.” Draw the line between need versus want.
-Founders who constantly give in to changes will get more until the startup breaks.
+If the founders give into wants, the changes will likely grow to be too much, overwhelm the development process, and break the startup.

 - Final features approval event.
 Make a visible event at the executive level out of the final specification approval, detailing features, costs, and time frames.
 Make sure everyone knows that changes after this point will have personal consequences, and will delay the product and increase the cost.

 - Implement and enforce a change process.
-Changes will be required to every project, so plan for them.
-The market changes, executives learn new things, customers demand changes, and technology changes.
-Change requests should be documented, sized, and tradeoffs presented for approval or disapproval.
+Every project will require changes, so plan for them.
+The market changes, executives learn new things, customer demand changes, and technology changes.
+When a change request presents itself, document it, size it, and evaluate the tradeoffs of approving or disapproving the change.

 Efforts to discourage scope creep are not designed to punish creativity.
-Rather, team members should be encouraged to contribute to a database of additional features that they think would be interesting and useful, and submit them as change requests on a weekly basis.
+Instead, team members should be encouraged to regularly contribute to a change request database of additional features that they think would be interesting and useful.

 Change requests must be visibly reviewed by executives frequently.
-If the features are interesting but not necessary for initial release, they can be scheduled for further development on later releases of the project, whether it be new software, a car, or any other sort of device.
+If the features are interesting but not necessary for the initial release, they can be scheduled for further development on later versions of the project, whether it be new software, a car, or any other sort of device.

 Scope creep causes your project to become slowly less elegant and very un-simple, which is a startup’s worst nightmare.
 Startups need to know when to stop chasing the leading edge, or they will be cursed to live and die on the bleeding edge.